-Find tutorials & worksheets to help guide you through writing a business plan; videos of experiences farmers giving advice and up close production techniques; a map of service providers to help you, and the Guide to Farming in NY, among many other useful resources! www.nebeginningfarmers.org
+Find tutorials & worksheets to help guide you through writing a business plan, videos of experiences farmers giving advice and up close production techniques, and many other useful resources! https://smallfarms.cornell.edu/plan-your-farm/

 The Greenhorns’ Guide for Beginning Farmers

 The Greenhorn’s Guide is a unique resource for young, beginning farmers.
 The goal of the publication is to help young people make the transition into a career of farming.
 It is a clearly organized compilation of references about farming, providing information about anything from where to find an apprenticeship to how to preserve food and how to repair a tractor.
 One important aspect of the guide is that it seeks to forge a connection between young farmers and older farmers who are more experienced and can act as mentors. www.thegreenhorns.net.

 The USDA has unveiled the New Farmers website, including in-depth information for new farmers and ranchers on how to increase access to land and capital, build new market opportunities, participate in conservation opportunities, select and use risk management tools, and access USDA education and technical-support programs.
 The website also features case studies about beginning farmers who have successfully utilized USDA resources to start or expand their business operations. https://newfarmers.usda.gov/

 Cultivating the Next Generation: Resources and Policies to Help Beginning Farmers Succeed in Agriculture

 This American Farmland Trust publication reports on state programs and federally funded programs for beginning farmers and profiles 12 beginning farmers.
 Finding, affording, and negotiating appropriate farmland to lease or own was the greatest overall challenge beginners reported, and the publication suggests ways to address this challenge. http://www.thegreenhorns.net/wp-content/files_mf/1408037155cultivating.pdf